 Something happens and gives you a negative emotion.
 What you do with it next in your head can give you a secondary negative feeling.

 This article is to help you avoid secondary negative emotions and stop your feelings from going from bad to worse.

 Have you ever noticed that it can get much worse if you have a painful thought or mood when you mull things over in your head?

 This article will be of interest to you if you have

 A problematic thought may occur randomly, or you could experience an unpleasant emotion.
-More often than not, if the thought stays or if the feeling intensifies, it is due to something that you are doing.
+More often than not, if the thought stays or the feeling intensifies, it is due to something you are doing.

 Let me start with an example.
 Let’s say you are feeling just fine, and I insult you.
 Naturally, this could make you feel bad; your mood has changed.
-The change in mood occurs pretty much automatically, and there is not much you can do about it, but you can choose what happens next.
+The change in mood occurs automatically, and there is not much you can do about it, but you can choose what happens next.

 The pain intensifies, and you might now be feeling anger at me!

 I want to introduce you to the element of choice.

 If I insult you, you can choose what to do next.
 You can quickly weigh it up in your head; was it a flippant insult, or will your life change because of it?